klum-dsl/klum-ast/wiki/Model-Phases.md

 methods must be parameterless and not be private.
 Their visibility will be downgraded to `protected` and they will be moved to the RW class.

+In addition to methods, fields of type `Closure` can also be annotated with lifecycle annotations.
+These closures will be exectued in their respective phases, with the RW object as delegate (i.e. will behave as like apply closures).

 The lifecycle annotations `@PostCreate` and `@PostApply` are a special case.
 These are not run as separate phases, but instead are part of the creation phase, and run for each object separately.